ahmedadeltito/Twitter_Client/README.md

 6. **Change Langauge:**
 Application supports Arabic and English Language with Right-To-Left and Left-To-Right Layout Direction Methodology.
 7. **Caching :**
-Local Database is applied in these two screen Followers and Follower Detail Screens by using Realm ORM Database Library
+Local Database is applied in these two screen Followers and Follower Detail Screens by using Realm Database Library

 -----------------------------------------------------------------------------------------------------